 The first element focuses on ensuring that our products are safe and sustainable.
 This is based on the LANX-ESS Product Sustainability Monitor.
-Using nine environmental, social and economic criteria, we split our product portfolio into four categories: energizers, performers, transitioners and roadmap.
-Our target for roadmap products is:
+Using nine environmental, social and economic criteria, we split our product portfolio into five categories: energizer, performer, transitioner, roadmap and phase-out.
+We have established our roadmap process in order to continuously reduce the proportion of our products in the roadmap and phase-out categories.
+We successfully completed the first phase with the 2021/23 roadmap at the end of 2023.
+Based on new findings, we are now starting the second phase, the 2024/26 roadmap, for which we have set the following targets: